 Fault-based grounds for divorce in Idaho may include:

 Permanent and incurable insanity as has been proven by medical professionals;

 Conviction of a felony in a state or federal court of law;

 Willful abandonment or desertion;

 Willful neglect of the spouse; and

-Please note that some of these reasons for divorce will require proof in the court, making them a bigger challenge than others.
+Please note that fault-based grounds for divorce require proof in the court, making them more challenging than no-fault grounds.